 Graduates will be able to apply the following skills and capabilities in a health care setting.

-- Recognition of Need and Response: Graduates will be able to recognise signs of abuse, neglect and vulnerability in health & wellbeing settings and respond appropriately.
+- Recognition of Need and Response: Graduates will be able to recognise signs of abuse, neglect and vulnerability in a health & wellbeing setting and respond appropriately.

-- Professional Conduct: Graduates will be able to select and apply professional behaviour and ethical standards while working in an health & wellbeing setting.
+- Professional Conduct: Graduates will be able to select and apply professional behaviour and ethical standards while working in a health & wellbeing setting.

 - Effective Communication: Graduates will be able to provide person-centred care using effective and appropriate communication.

-- Responsive: Graduates will be able to improve care and comfort cares provision by observing, recognising and responding to changes in client needs.
+- Responsive: Graduates will be able to improve care and comfort cares provision by observing, recognising and responding to changes in the client's needs.

 Programme Pathways